jrmarco/SteamMarketer/README.md

 ## Limitations

 Since Steam website can limitate your call/access to their market page a waiting time it's set ( 1 second ) between each call.
 You can easily adjust it changing this value by editing its value on SteamMarketer.php@row:78.
 We suggest to keep as it is if you want to fetch several page ( 5-10 at once ).
 If you want to fetch just 1 page you can lower it.
-Be aware that when Steam limits it, script won't be able to fetch data from the website and you will have to wait before being able to them
+Be aware that when Steam limits it, script won't be able to fetch data from the website and you will have to wait before being able to read them

 # DISCLAIMER